agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 Here's how the abstraction works.
 The gollm library provides a unified interface.
 We just select a provider via environment variable.
-The agents don't care which LLM they're using - they just call the standard interface.
+The agents don't care which L L M they're using, they just call the standard interface.
+[PAUSE:1500]
+The factory pattern was key to solving this cleanly.
+We created a create L L M function that takes a config object and returns a generic client interface.
+Inside, it switches on the L L M provider string and calls the appropriate provider-specific creation function.
+Each function handles that provider's quirks: Gemini needs a Google A P I key, Claude needs an Anthropic key, Ollama needs a local U R L and doesn't need an A P I key at all.
+But they all return the same interface, so the synthesis and verification agents can use any provider without changing their code.
+Want to test Claude versus Gemini?
+Just change one environment variable.
+This flexibility made development much faster and enabled users to choose based on their constraints.
 [PAUSE:2500]
 -->